davatorium/rofi/doc/rofi-theme.5.markdown

 If a filename is provided, it will try to resolve it in the following order:

+- If path is absolute and file exists, it will pick open the file.
+This includes expansion of '~' or '~user'
+- On an `@import` or `@theme` it looks in the directory of the file that tried to import it.
 - `${XDG_CONFIG_HOME}/rofi/themes/`
 - `${XDG_CONFIG_HOME}/rofi/`
 - `${XDG_DATA_HOME}/rofi/themes/`
 - `${INSTALL PREFIX}/share/rofi/themes/`

-A name is resolved as a filename by appending the `.rasi` extension.
+A name is resolved (if it has no valid extension) as a filename by appending the `.rasi` extension.

 ## Examples